-5.4.1 Initial measurement procedure
+5.4.1 Initial storage conditions and initial measurement procedure

 After demoulding, identify and indelibly mark each concrete prism, including an arrow pointing towards the "top" of each prism for the purpose of using a consistent orientation for length measurements.
 Then examine the prism and record any defects.